microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-02.md

 Questions:
 - Will the Alert get fired if the VM was turned off from the OS?
 Or if the VM was not available?
 Why?
-- What is the scope of the Actiity Log alert?
+- What is the scope of the Activity Log alert?
 How is the scope defined in the Bicep file?
 - How many emails did you receive when the alert got fired?
 Why?
-- What is the difference between Service Heatlh alerts and Resource Health alerts?
+- What is the difference between Service Health alerts and Resource Health alerts?

 ## Success Criteria